nebrius/reduxology/README.md

 ## Motivation

 I've written many React apps, most small, some large.
 I've also taught React to a number of folks.
-One of the things I see more junior developers get hung up on is wiring all the pieces together.
+One of the things I see many junior developers get hung up on is wiring all the pieces together.

-When we talk about React+Redux and separation of concerns, we tend to only talk about the _data flow_ separation between parts of a React+Redux app.
+When we talk about React+Redux and separation of concerns, we tend to talk about the _data flow_ separation between parts of a React+Redux app.
 And React+Redux is _very_ good at constraining data flow such that it's easy to test and reason about.

-But what about _data dependency_?
-These are...less one directional.
-To illustrate this, let's discuss three different areas: reducers, containers, and actions.
+But what about _data dependency_, e.g. how are multiple pieces of the app dependant on the shape of a piece of data, and how is that shape defined?
+This is where vanilla Redux stumbles, in my opinion.
+To illustrate where I think the flaws are, let's discuss the three core concepts in React Redux: reducers, containers, and actions.

 ### Actions <!-- omit in toc -->

 Let's start by talking about actions.
 In a typical Redux application, we use _action creators_ to, well, create an action.
-These are effectively helper functions that take in specific parameters and create a action (which is really just an object with those parameters, and a `type` property to indicate the type).
+These are effectively helper functions that take in specific parameters and create an action (which is really just an object with those parameters, and a `type` property to indicate the type).
 An example action creator for the ADD_APPOINTMENT action illustrated above would look like:

 ```JavaScript
 function createAddAppointmentAction(time, duration) {